- 1. Main reasons to migrate from Magento 1 to Magento 2

 Especially that the new Magento 2 interface is mostly designed for non-technical users, according to Jonathan Atkins, Head of Product Design and UX.

 There are two major reasons inspiring Magento admin user interface changes – complexity and users focus.
-These both aims are closely linked together.
+Both aims are closely linked together.

 Last but not least, Magento 2 is Responsive.